saikanthpy/Awesome-FDE-Roadmap/README.md

 ---

 ## 🤝 The "Soft Stack": Consulting & Strategy
-*An FDE is a "Technical Diplomat."
+*An FDE is a "Technical Diplomat".
 If you cannot navigate the boardroom, your code will never reach production.*

 In the field, you will face **ambiguity**.
-A CEO might say, *"I want our AI to make us more efficient."* As an FDE, your job is to translate that vagueness into a specific **Technical PRD (Product Requirements Document)**.
+A CEO might say, *"I want our AI to make us more efficient".* As an FDE, your job is to translate that vagueness into a specific **Technical PRD (Product Requirements Document)**.

 ### 🧠 The Diagnostic Mindset
 When a client asks for a feature, the FDE uses the **"Three Whys"** to find the root business pain: